(Smarter cycling in the smartphone age.)

-This is page one, line one in the cycling instruction manual.
+This should be page one, line one in the cycling instruction manual.
 I am still amazed it needs to be said at all.
 A February, 2017 study found (not surprisingly) that wearing a bike helmet reduces the risk of serious head injuries/fatalities significantly.

 So, dig your helmet out of the back of your closet, and get it checked at a bike shop.
-Even a very small crack in the hard plastic can make a helmet unsafe at any speed.
+Even a very small crack can make a helmet unsafe at any speed (and a helmet you were wearing in a crash should be chucked.)
 Wear the helmet every time you get on the bike.
 Without exception.
 If it is hanging from the handlebars when you crash, it may help your bike, but it won’t help you.
 If you are towing your kid around in a mini-trailer, you have to wear a helmet too.
-If you crash and lose consciousness, you better hope the wee laddie and lassie are learning First Responder skills in (remote) pre-school.
+If you crash and become incapacitated, you better hope the wee laddie or lassie is learning first responder skills in pre-school.

 It is a worrisome world for cyclists, full of distracted texters behind the wheels of big Maserati SUV’s.
 Cars don’t kill people.
 But idiots sure do when they stray into wide bike lanes whilst checking Facebook.
 What’s to be done?

 Memorize the preceding section about helmets.